pplantinga/delight/README.md

 Delight is strongly typed, like D, but can do type inference using the D keyword auto.
 Function definitions start with something like Haskell's type definitions.
 Templates can be easily created by using T or some such instead of a type.
 Leaving off parameters works as expected, and leaving off a return type returns void.

 Functions are like mathematical functions, they don't have side-effects.
-Procedures can do whatever they want.
+Procedures don't return anything.
 And methods are part of a class definition, and thus make some change to the class internals.
+I'm still looking for a good term for something that has side-effects and returns something...

 Like python, delight leans towards using keywords over symbols.
 Examples: in, less than, and, equals, etc. The exceptions are operators and some punctuation, like "," "->" "[" "+=" "^" etc.